History of Ronald Acuña Jr. in Timeline

 March 19, 2018: Reassigned to Minor League Camp

 Despite a .432 average and four home runs in spring training, Acuña was reassigned to minor league camp on March 19, 2018.
-He then reported to the Gwinnett Stripers.
+He reported to the Gwinnett Stripers to begin the 2018 season.

 April 25, 2018: Major League Debut

-On April 25, 2018, Acuña was promoted to the major leagues by the Braves, becoming the youngest player in MLB.
-He collected his first career hit against the Cincinnati Reds and scored the game-tying run.
-He wore number 13 after wearing 24 in the minor leagues.
+On April 25, 2018, Acuña was promoted to the major leagues by the Braves, becoming the youngest player in Major League Baseball at that time.
+He collected his first career hit against the Cincinnati Reds.

 On August 13, 2018, Acuña became the fourth player in MLB history to hit a home run to lead off both games of a doubleheader against the Miami Marlins.
-He also hit a home run in his last four games, becoming the youngest player since 1920 to accomplish the feat.
+He had also hit a home run in his last four games.

 September 22, 2018: 25-15 Season

-On September 22, 2018, Acuña recorded his fifteenth stolen base, becoming the fourth player in MLB history to record a 25-15 season while aged 20 or below.
+On September 22, 2018, with his fifteenth stolen base, Acuña became the fourth player in MLB history to record a 25–15 season, while aged 20 or below.

 In 2018, Acuña made his Major League Baseball (MLB) debut and won the National League Rookie of the Year Award.

-Since 2018, Acuña has made four MLB All-Star team appearances, won three Silver Slugger Awards, and twice led the league in stolen bases.
+Since 2018, Acuña has made multiple MLB All-Star team appearances, won several Silver Slugger Awards, and led the league in stolen bases.

-On April 2, 2019, Acuña and the Braves agreed to an eight-year contract extension worth $100 million, including team options for the 2027 and 2028 seasons.
-At 21, he became the youngest player in baseball history to sign a contract worth at least $100 million.
+On April 2, 2019, Acuña and the Braves agreed to an eight-year contract worth $100 million, including team options for the 2027 and 2028 seasons.
+He became the youngest player in baseball history to sign a contract worth at least $100 million.

-By June 2019, Acuña had drawn attention for his power production and was named a starting outfielder for the National League in the 2019 Major League Baseball All-Star Game, and invited to take part in that year's Home Run Derby.
+By June 2019, Acuña had drawn attention for his power production and was named a starting outfielder for the National League in the 2019 Major League Baseball All-Star Game.
+He was also invited to participate in that year's Home Run Derby.

 Acuña was the first Brave to win the Hank Aaron Award since Freddie Freeman in 2020.

-On July 10, 2021, Acuña suffered a leg injury while trying to field a fly ball, leading to a complete tear in his right anterior cruciate ligament and prematurely ending his 2021 season.
+On July 10, 2021, Acuña suffered a leg injury, later found to be a complete tear in his right ACL, which prematurely ended his 2021 season.

 On July 11, 2022, it was announced that Acuña would participate in the 2022 Home Run Derby.

-In January 2023, Ronald Acuña Jr. and Maria Laborde announced their engagement.
-They married later that year on August 31, 2023.
+In January 2023, Ronald Acuña Jr. and Maria Laborde announced their engagement, signifying a new chapter in their four-year relationship.

 On July 3, 2023, Acuña became the first player in MLB history to tally 40 stolen bases, 20 home runs, and 50 RBIs before the All-Star break.

-On August 31, 2023, Ronald Acuña Jr. married Maria Laborde.
-They had known each other for four years before marrying.
+On August 31, 2023, Ronald Acuña Jr. married Maria Laborde, marking a significant personal milestone.
+The couple had been together for four years before tying the knot.

-During the 2023 season, Acuña became the fifth MLB member of the 40–40 club, set a modern-era franchise record in stolen bases with 73, became the first MLB player to accomplish a 40–70 season, and won the 2023 National League Most Valuable Player Award.
+During the 2023 season, Acuña became a member of the 40–40 club, set a franchise record in stolen bases, and became the first MLB player to accomplish a 40–70 season.
+Acuña won the 2023 National League Most Valuable Player Award.

-2023: All-Star Game Selection and Player of the Month Awards
+2023: NL Player of the Month and All-Star Game Selection

-In 2023, Acuña was named the NL Player of the Month for April and June and received the most votes of any player in the National League for the second year in a row, being designated a starting outfielder for the 2023 Major League Baseball All-Star Game.
+In 2023, Acuña was named the NL Player of the Month for April and June.
+For the second year in a row, Acuña received the most votes of any player in the National League and thus was designated a starting outfielder for the 2023 Major League Baseball All-Star Game.

 On April 22, 2024, Acuña recorded his 190th career stolen base, setting a franchise record in steals since the Braves moved to Atlanta in 1966.

-On May 26, 2024, Ronald Acuña Jr. suffered a complete tear in his left anterior cruciate ligament while taking a lead from second base during a game against the Pittsburgh Pirates.
-This injury forced him to miss the remainder of the 2024 season.
-Prior to the injury, in 49 games, he had a batting average of .250, an on-base percentage of .351, and a slugging percentage of .365, with 4 home runs, 15 RBIs, and 16 stolen bases.
+On May 26, 2024, Ronald Acuña Jr. sustained a complete tear in his left anterior cruciate ligament while taking a lead against the Pittsburgh Pirates, prematurely ending his 2024 season.
+Up to that point, he had played 49 games, achieving a batting line of .250/.351/.365 with 4 home runs, 15 RBI, and 16 stolen bases.